 Hazel Bradshaw's Blog - Gameplay Flow Designing for Player Immersion.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 We try to make all the classes, units and factions play and feel as differently is possible.
 This makes it more fun to try them all and allows for much more interesting and varied tactics than if everything feels the same.
+It seems quite obvious that a game gets better if more diversity is added, as long as you have the budget to do so and it does not take away from the core vision.
 4 principles for the design of game interfaces.
 The latest issue of User Experience Magazine features a gem of an article for those looking for a very brief intro into basic heuristics for game design.

 "Designing Game-Based Tools for Youth" By Sarah Chu and Constance Steinkuehler reveals findings from their research into the UX of the massively popular and massively multiplayer game, World of War Craft.
 Their conclusions...Keep the interface simple at first.
 Introduce information and functions as users need them.
 Minimize the amount of written information.
 Principles of User Interface Design.
 Clarity is job #1 Clarity is the first and most important job of any interface.
 To be effective using an interface you've designed, people must be able to recognize what it is, care about why they would use it, understand what the interface is helping them interact with, predict what will happen when they use it, and then successfully interact with it.